You are Spending Too Much Time Cleaning

+How much cleaning time do you think you spend in a week?
 Whatever it is, it is probably more cleaning time than you need.
-Time is literally the most precious and irreplaceable thing we have.
-I don’t know about you, but I can think of 50 things I’d rather be doing than cleaning the house.
+Time is literally the most precious and irreplaceable resource we have.
+I don’t know about you, but I can think of 50 things I’d rather be doing than cleaning my house.
+You too?

 I will share some of the basics of his plan, but if you really decide to give this method a try, you’re probably going to want to find one of his books – he’s written several.
 This one is my favorite.
 It’s a quick read and jam-packed with great tips: